Last updated: 14 Mar 2021 | Reading time: 7.5 minutes

 While testing MOV (macOS) in Premiere Pro, I was not satisfied with the response because the software could not play the file.
 On this note, Premiere Rush has also been notified for not playing MOV files properly.

 Premiere Rush only supports exporting in MP4 format, but it comes with a few presets such as 720p, 1080p, and even 4K resolution.
-Premiere Pro, on the other hand, supports most of the video, audio, and image exporting tools.
+On the other hand, Pro supports most of the video, audio, and image exporting tools.
 It supports:

 - AAC Audio